Lately, our focus has been on the benefits of oils.

 Benefits: A concentrated source of mono-saturated fats.

-Cooking with different oils is something we discuss in greater detail here.
+Cooking with different oils is a subject we discuss in greater detail here.

 This oil is pressed from the seeds of the Safflower plant, which is a member of the sunflower family.